fossabot/create-apps-script/Readme.md

   [![npm](https://img.shields.io/npm/l/create-gas-project.svg?style=flat-square)](https://www.npmjs.org/package/create-gas-project) **|** [![npm](https://img.shields.io/npm/v/create-gas-project.svg?style=flat-square)](https://www.npmjs.org/package/create-gas-project)

-  ➡️ Deploy local Google Apps Script development environments featuring delivery, integraion & tooling --
+  🚀 Deploy local development environments with tools for testing, delivery, integraion, and compiling - all specialized for use with Google Apps Script projects.
+--

 ## To initialize a local Apps Script Evironment:
 #### **⚠️ *No Install Required***
-  > **`create-gas-project`** **doesn't need to be installed as a global or local module** to start configuring new projects or organizing existing projects.
+  > **`create-gas-project`** **doesn't need to be installed as a global or local module** to start configuring new projects, or even help you organize your existing projects.

-1. **Run** the init script:
+1. **Run** the init script using your preferred package manager:
      - Using **npm**: **`npm init gas-project [destination]`**
      - Using **yarn**: **`yarn create gas-project [destination]`**
+     > ℹ️ *If `destination` is omitted, the default is the current directory*
 2. **Answer** the prompts to configure your development workspace.
 3. **Install** node dependencies
 #### *Setup Finished!*